Flame Cap 'Algorithm' Panel Kiln

 - wait until top ashes a little

-- add next layer and repeat until the top of the panel module is full
+- add next layer and repeat until the kiln is full up to the top edge

 - flame almost goes completely out